halfpintutopia/magic-forest-trail/README.md

 [Storybook](https://halfpintutopia.github.io/magic-forest-trail//storybook.html)

-The storybook page consists of:
+The storybook page consists of the following:
 * Image banner at the top of the page
-* Multiple image, title and text, alternatively reversing the order
+* Multiple images, title and text, alternatively reversing the order

 ---

 [Individual trail page](https://halfpintutopia.github.io/magic-forest-trail/trails/full-trail.html)

 Individual trail pages are accessed via the home page.
-A link around each card, directs visitors to the see more about the trail.
+A link around each card directs visitors to see more about the trail.

-The trail page consists of:
+The hiking trail page consists of the following:
 * Image banner at the top of the page
-* Statistics divided into 3 "boxes"
+* Statistics are divided into 3 "boxes."
-* A back to trail list link, which redirects visitors back to the home page to the Trail Cards
+* A back-to-trail list link, which redirects visitors back to the home page to the Trail Cards
-* A table of the stages, trails are divided into easy to walk stages
+* A table of the stages, trails are divided into easy-to-walk stages
 * A map with markers of the locations indicated in the stages

 ---

 [Form](https://halfpintutopia.github.io/magic-forest-trail/contact-us.html)

-The form page consists of:
+The form page consists of the following:
-* A table to clear present the tickets and prices
+* A table to clearly present the tickets and prices
 * Form to add first name, last name, email address, number of adults and children and additional comments.
 * A map with the location of the main station

 ---

-Every page except the 404, success and form page have a CTA Button, which a button to take visitors to the booking form.
+Every page except the 404 page, success page and form page has a CTA Button, which is a button to take visitors to the booking form.

 ## General Features on Each Page